ZIB-IOL/FrankWolfe.jl/docs/src/advanced.md

 ## Callbacks

-All top-level algorithms can take an optional `callback` argument, which must be a function taking a `CallbackState` struct and additional arguments:
+All top-level algorithms can take an optional `callback` argument, which must be a function taking a [`FrankWolfe.CallbackState`](@ref) struct and additional arguments:

 ```julia
 callback(state::FrankWolfe.CallbackState, args...)